-On 8 September draft legislation of the “Polish Deal” was submitted to the Polish Parliament.
+On 15th November the President signed an amendment to tax laws that implement solutions of the so-called “Polish Deal”.
 New legislation will have a significant impact on business activity taxation.

 In our view key changes to be introduced by the new law, which most take effect on 1 January 2022, will focus on 4 main areas: